affinitydb/doc/ChaosDB cpp.md

 This is how new [PINs](./terminology.md#pin) are created. `createPIN` creates the new PIN directly in the database, whereas `createUncommittedPIN` creates [uncommitted PINs](./terminology.md#uncommitted-pin), which don't exist in the database until `ISession::commitPINs` is called.
 In either case, the typical flow is to create [Value](#value)-s and pass them to these methods.
-As soon as the PINs become real in the database, mvStore assigns a [PID](./terminology.md#pin-id-pid) to each of them.
+As soon as the PINs become real in the database, ChaosDB assigns a [PID](./terminology.md#pin-id-pid) to each of them.
 PINs can be easily retrieved by their PID, using `ISession::getPIN`.

 When passing data into the store, the store almost always copies the data, and hence the caller retains ownership